alexleboucher/docker-express-postgres-boilerplate/README.md

 Some basic routes are already implemented.
 Feel free to use, update or delete them at your conveniance.

 You can create a user by using the POST route `/api/users`.
 The query body must contain a username, an email and a password.
-The username must contain at least 5 characters. the email must be valid and the password must contain at least 8 characters.
+The username must contain at least 5 characters, the email must be valid and the password must contain at least 8 characters.
 The user's password is encrypted.

 You can login by using the POST route `/api/auth/login`.
 The query body must contain a login and a password.
 The login can be the email or the username of the user.<br/>
-You can access this route only if you are not authenticated.
+You can access this route only if you are unauthenticated.

 You can logout with the POST route `/api/auth/logout`.
 You can access this route only if you are authenticated.